hbctraining/Intro-to-R-flipped/lessons/06_data_inspection.md

 For example, if we have text file where the columns are separated by commas (comma-separated values or comma-delimited), you could use the function `read.csv`.
 However, if the data are separated by a different delimiter in a text file (e.g. ":", ";", " "), you could use the generic `read.table` function and specify the delimiter (`sep = " "`) as an argument in the function.

 In the above table we refer to base R functions as being contained in the "utils" package.
-In addition to base R functionals, we have also listed functions from some other packages that can be used for a importing data, specifically the "readr" package that installs when you install the "tidyverse" suite of packages.
+In addition to base R functions, we have also listed functions from some other packages that can be used to import data, specifically the "readr" package that installs when you install the "tidyverse" suite of packages.

 In addition to plain text files, you can also import data from other statistical analysis packages and Excel using functions from different packages.